Nicolas Sarkozy: UMP leader: 2004–2007

-Before he was elected President of France, Sarkozy was president of UMP, the French conservative party, elected with 85 percent of the vote.
+Before he was elected President of France, Sarkozy was president of UMP, the French conservative party, elected with 85 per cent of the vote.
 During his presidency, the number of members increased significantly.
 In 2005, he supported a "yes" vote in the French referendum on the European Constitution, but the "No" vote won.

 Throughout 2005, Sarkozy called for radical changes in France's economic and social policies.
 These calls culminated in an interview with Le Monde on 8 September 2005, during which he claimed that the French had been misled for 30 years by false promises.
 Among other issues: